dimmando/abc-bookshop/README.md

     -  can visit the store's Social Media pages
     -  can read Terms Of Use
     -  can read Privacy Policy
-    -  can add a book to their shopping bag directly form the all products view
+    -  can add a book to their shopping bag directly from the all products view
-    -  see shopping cart
+    -  see shopping bag
-    -  can add/view/delete/update number of books in their shopping cart
+    -  can add/view/delete/update number of books in their shopping bag
-    -  can delete from shopping cart at all
+    -  can delete from shopping bag at all
     -  make a purchase
     -  receive an email with order confirmation
   - On top of that, a logged in user can: